Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication

+To ensure effective optimization, CLAD adopts a \textit{three-stage training strategy}, where each stage isolates and refines a different component of the system.
+This design is intentional as it prevents interference between competing objectives, stabilizes training, and encourages modular reuse of the encoders across stages.

-We propose CLAD, a comprehensive task-oriented communication scheme designed to achieve strong task performance and improved privacy, through effective disentanglement of task-relevant and task-irrelevant information.
-The method utilizes two key encoders: the TRE, which maps the input into the task-relevant channel codeword \( Z_1 \), and the task-irrelevant encoder (TIE), which maps the input into task-irrelevant channel codeword \( Z_2 \).
+CLAD utilizes two key encoders: the task-relevant encoder, which maps the input into the task-relevant channel codeword \( Z_1 \), and the task-irrelevant encoder , which maps the input into task-irrelevant channel codeword \( Z_2 \).
 The task performance is optimized through contrastive learning, which aims to maximize the mutual information \( I(\hat{Z_1}; Y) \), ensuring that \( \hat{Z_1} \) captures the most informative features for downstream classification.
 The disentanglement is achieved through reconstruction learning to capture task-irrelevant information in \( \hat{Z_2} \), and adversarial training is utilized to minimize the mutual information \( I(\hat{Z_1}; \hat{Z_2)} \), thus promoting independence between the two feature representations.
 The different components and training stages of CLAD are visualized in Fig. \ref{fig:CLAD}.
 These components are optimized together to ensure both high task accuracy and effective disentanglement of information, corresponding to the following maximization objective:

 Here, the objective consists of three key terms: \begin{itemize} \item $I(\hat{Z_1}; Y)$ maximizes the mutual information between task-relevant features $\hat{Z_1}$ and the label $Y$ using contrastive learning; \item $I(\hat{Z_2}; X | Y)$ ensures that $\hat{Z_2}$ captures the residual information in $X$ that is not covered by $Y$ by utilizing a reconstruction loss; \item $I(\hat{Z_1}; \hat{Z_2})$ minimizes the information overlap between $\hat{Z_1}$ and $\hat{Z_2}$, encouraging disentanglement via an adversarial loss. \end{itemize}